babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 You have control over your own code to be able to take advantage of preset-env: write in ES6+ and target ES6+ browsers.

-However, this isn't necessarily the case for your dependencies (you should take ownership for them though).
+However, this isn't necessarily the case for your dependencies (though you _should_ take ownership of them).

 ## What Then?

-The next step is to start thinking, how do we actually make this happen?
+The next step is to start thinking "how do we actually make this happen"?

-It sounds like it's as straightforward as running Babel over `node_modules` with the same configuration for your application.
+Is it as straightforward as just running Babel over `node_modules` with the same configuration for your application?

 ## Caveats